;

 Comprehensive Requirement

 One of the following courses must be completed.
-This course cannot be counted as one of the four required electives.
+This course can count as one of the five required electives.

 CSE 115AIntroduction to Software Engineering